Lingala: Noun class system

-Only to a certain extent, noun class allocation is semantically governed.
+To a certain extent, noun class allocation is semantically governed.
 Classes 1/2, as in all Bantu languages, mainly contain words for human beings; similarly, classes 9/10 contain many words for animals.
-In other classes, semantical regularities are mostly absent or are obscured by many exceptions.
+In other classes, semantical regularities are mostly absent or obscured by many exceptions.

 Verb inflections and morphology

 Verbal extensions

-There are four morphemes modifying verbs.
-They are added to some verb root in the following order:
+Four morphemes modify verbs.
+They are added to a verb root in the following order: